diginfo/pure-api/README.md

 ## API Requests

 ### Overview
-All API requests primarily call backend functions know as **SQLIDs** (_sqlid), these are unique, pre-defined functions that translate requests sent via http, into SQL queries, that are performed on the database.
+All API requests call backend functions know as **SQLIDs** (_sqlid), these are unique, pre-defined functions that translate requests sent via http, into SQL queries, that are performed on the database.

-SQLIDs may also contain code that performs data validation, and complex calculations on data queried, before being returned to the request, and / or before being saved to the database.
+SQLID functions also contain code that performs data validation, and often complex calculations on data queried, before being returned to the request, and / or before being saved to the database.

-Request id's that are prefixed with an underscore '_' are command / option ids, and all other fields not prefixed with an underscore are data field IDs.
+Request id's that are prefixed with an underscore '_' are commands / options, and all other fields not prefixed with an underscore are data field IDs that are used in record selection / filtering.

 ### Request Example